 - Solopreneurs face fewer logistical challenges as compared to entrepreneurs.

-- Unlike freelancing and solopreneurship, many entrepreneurs seek capital throughout the early
+- Unlike freelancing and solopreneurship, many entrepreneurs seek capital throughout the early.

 Before launching a firm, prospective entrepreneurs should always conduct extensive research.
 They must determine whether or not they are prepared for large-scale corporate expansion and the challenges that may arise.